 Statistics

-To evaluate the effect of social protests on ED service utilization we used Bayesian structural time series (BSTS) models [31] implemented using the CausalImpact R package [32].
-This approach compares the observed trend of consultations and hospitalizations after the event, with an estimated average trend under an hypothetical scenario in which social protests did not occur (i.e., the counterfactual) [33].
+To evaluate the effect of social protests on ED service utilization, we used Bayesian structural time series (BSTS) models [31] implemented using the CausalImpact R package [32].
+This approach compares the observed trend of consultations and hospitalizations after the event, with an estimated average trend under a hypothetical scenario in which social protests did not occur (i.e., the counterfactual) [33].
 The estimated effect is then the difference between the counterfactual and the observed number of consultations and hospitalizations after the social protest of October 18, 2019.

-This method allows flexibility in the inference of counterfactuals, temporal evolution, and incremental attributable impact, being its estimations achieved by incorporating features such as level, trends, seasonality and regression that capture the dynamics of the time series [34].
-[35]
+This method allows flexibility in the inference of counterfactuals, temporal evolution, and incremental attributable impact.
+Its estimations are achieved by incorporating features such as level, trends, seasonality and regression to capture the time series dynamics [34].

+We predefined additive monthly and yearly seasonal components.
+After estimating several models with different specifications, we selected those with lower cumulative absolute one step ahead errors.
+The selected models assumed a studentized distributed noise, robust against outliers and shocks, plus a random-walk that does not rely on an observable pattern or trend drift and adapts to local variation, making it desirable when constructing short-term predictions [35].